 As a U.S. company doing business in international markets through subsidiaries, we are subject to various tax and intercompany pricing laws, including those relating to the flow of funds between our company and our subsidiaries.
 From time to time, we are audited by tax regulators in the United States and in our foreign markets.
 If regulators challenge our tax positions, corporate structure, transfer pricing mechanisms or intercompany transfers, we may be subject to fines and payment of back taxes, our effective tax rate may increase and our operations may be harmed.
 Tax rates vary from country to country, and, if tax authorities determine that our profits in one jurisdiction may need to be increased, we may not be able to fully utilize all foreign tax credits that are generated, which will increase our effective tax rate.
 For example, our federal corporate income tax rate in the United States is 35%.
-If our profitability in a higher tax jurisdiction, such as Japan where our tax rate in fiscal 2014 was approximately 38%, increases disproportionately to the rest of our business, our effective tax rate may increase effects by customs authorities in foreign countries to reclassify our products or otherwise increase the level of duties we pay on our products.
+If our profitability in a higher tax jurisdiction, such as Japan where our tax rate in fiscal 2014 was approximately 38%, increases disproportionately to the rest of our business, our effective tax rate may increase.
+The various customs, exchange control and transfer pricing laws are continually changing and are subject to the interpretation of government agencies.
+We may experience increased efforts by customs authorities in foreign countries to reclassify our products or otherwise increase the level of duties we pay on our products.
 Despite our efforts to be aware of and comply with such laws, and changes to and interpretations thereof, there is a risk that we may not continue to operate in compliance with such laws.
 We may need to adjust our operating procedures in response to such changes, and as a result, our business may suffer.
 In addition, due to the international nature of our business, we are subject from time to time to reviews and audits by foreign taxing authorities of other jurisdictions in which we conduct business throughout the world.